 John Huntington is a Professor of Entertainment Technology at New York City College of Technology, also known as Citytech, which is part of CUNY.
-Through his company Zircon Designs, Huntington freelances as an author, entertainment and show control systems consultant, and sound designer/engineer.
+Through his company Zircon Designs, Huntington freelances as an author, entertainment and show control systems consultant, and sound engineer.
 He is also an award-winning photographer.

 Mr. Huntington has written more than 40 published articles, one of which--Rethinking Entertainment Technology Education--won USITT's Herbert D. Greggs Merit award in 2004.
 He has sound designed over 20 productions in New York City and regional theatres like Seattle Rep, and has given more than 50 master classes, workshops, presentations, papers, and talks at conferences and trade shows throughout the United States.

-In 2005, Mr. Huntington was appointed by ESTA’s Entertainment Technician Certification Program (ETCP) as one of 12 "Subject Matter Experts", who created certification test for entertainment electricians.
+In 2005, Mr. Huntington was first appointed by ESTA’s Entertainment Technician Certification Program (ETCP) as a "Subject Matter Expert" for certification test for entertainment electricians.

 Mr. Huntington studied technical design, production, theatre engineering and sound at the Yale School of Drama (MFA) and Ithaca College (BFA).
 He lives in New York City and is a member of Local #1 IATSE.
 Mr. Huntington is also a whitewater and sea kayaker, mountain and road biker, and storm chaser.

 About The Control Geek Blog